RsyncProject/rsync/rsync.1.md

 0.  `--omit-dir-times`, `-O`

-    This tells rsync to omit directories when it is preserving modification times (see `--times`).
+    This tells rsync to omit directories when it is preserving modification, access, and create times.
 If NFS is sharing the directories on the receiving side, it is a good idea to use `-O`.
 This option is inferred if you use `--backup` without `--backup-dir`.